Tight-binding and density-functional study of the Raman tensor in two-dimensional massive Dirac fermion systems: Summary and conclusions

 The present study was motivated by Ref. \cite{selcuk:2024}, where two peculiar features were predicted in the Raman response for out-of-plane phonons in 2D materials hosting massive Dirac fermions.
 First, the phase difference between diagonal and off-diagonal Raman tensor elements was found to be quantized to $\pm \pi/2$, sensitive only to the product of the signs of the Dirac fermion masses and velocities.
 Second, a selection rule was identified in the Raman intensity under circularly polarized light, leading to extinctions of the Raman intensity at certain resonant frequencies, depending once again on the product of the signs of the Dirac fermion masses and velocities.

 Those predictions of Ref. \cite{selcuk:2024} were based on a low-energy effective model in the continuum approximation, where results could be obtained analytically.
-In the present work, we have assessed the robustness of the analytical results in more realistic settings.
+In the present work, we have assessed the robustness of the analytical results in more realistic settings that reach far beyond the two-band toy model that was employed in Ref. \cite{selcuk:2024}.
 First, we have calculated the Raman tensor using an electronic tight-binding model on a honeycomb lattice with broken time-reversal and inversion symmetry.
 Second, we have computed the Raman tensor from density functional theory for a monolayer of ferromagnetic 2H-RuCl$_2$.
 Both calculations have corroborated the analytical results found in the continuum model, provided that the incident light frequency is close to the energy gap of the Dirac fermion.

-As a novelty with respect to Ref. \cite{selcuk:2024}, we have also considered the Raman tensor for in-plane phonons.
-For these, there is no selection rule akin to the one found for out-of-plane phonons.
-Nevertheless, the phase difference between Raman tensor elements for in-plane phonons displays similar characteristics as those for out-of-plane phonons.
+As another novelty with respect to Ref. \cite{selcuk:2024}, we have also considered the Raman tensor for in-plane phonons.
+For these, we have noted that there is no selection rule akin to the one found for out-of-plane phonons.
+This feature further distinguishes our predicted Raman selection rule from the standard valley selection rule found in optical conductivity, because for one thing the latter is independent of phonons.
+In contrast, the phase difference between Raman tensor elements for in-plane phonons displays similar characteristics as those for out-of-plane phonons.
+At any rate, observing the phase-difference quantization for in-plane phonons will be much more difficult than for out-of-plane phonons, because in the former case one of the two key Raman tensor elements vanishes in the limit of negligible phonon frequency.